 If you have half a day, walk from the campground through the ponderosa pines and chaparral of the sandhill community down to the Redwood Grove Loop trail and back—about 5 miles roundtrip.
 Take some time to loll along the San Lorenzo River.
 At the halfway point, head to the visitor center to learn about wildlife, plants, logging, and other park lore.

 If you have a full day, see some of Cowell’s finest sights on a loop that includes the Redwood Grove, Observation Deck, Overlook Bench, Cathedral Redwoods, and Cable Car Beach.
-(For details, see “Cowell Highlights Loop” in the hiking section.)
+(For details, see “Cowell Highlights Loop” below.)

 Redwood Grove Loop Trail